Twitter-Clone-Project/Twitter-Clone-BackEnd/WebSocket APIs Documentation.md

   - `message` - Object containing information about the message.
     - `conversationId` - ID of the conversation.
     - `receiverId` - ID of the message receiver.
-    - `isSeen` - Indicates whether the message is seen.
     - `text` - The content of the message.
 - **Action**:
   - Inserts the new message into the database.
   - Sends a chat notification to the receiver.
   - Emits the message to the receiver's socket.
 - **Emits**:
-  - `chat-notification-receive` - Sends a chat notification to the receiver.
   - `msg-receive` - Sends the message text to the receiver's socket.
+  - `msg-broadcast` - Sends the message text to the sender's sockets.

 ## `msg-broadcast` Event